Caller ID Name (CNAM)

 Caller ID vs. CNAM

 Caller ID, or CLID, is the actual phone number calling you.
-CNAM, on the other hand, is the text that tells you the identifying name for the number.
+CNAM, or Caller ID Name, on the other hand, is the text that tells you the identifying name for the number.

 How is Bandwidth involved with CNAM lookup?

 When Bandwidth delivers an inbound phone call, our customers can use an API function called ‘CNAM Lookup’ to input the phone number and query the caller ID.
-You can think of it as ‘do it yourself’ caller ID.
+You can think of it as a ‘do-it-yourself’ caller ID.
+Increasingly, AI is being leveraged by some platforms to enhance caller identification and reduce fraudulent calls.

 Bandwidth makes available an API that acts as a query service for our customers to input a phone number, and return the caller ID.